Apple iPhone launch: New smartphone models unveiled

-Apple introduced the iPhone 11 and iPhone11 Pro at its product launch event in Cupertino, California overnight.
+Apple introduced the iPhone 11 (from $1349), and iPhone11 Pro (from $1949) and iPhone Pro Max (from $2149) at its product launch event in Cupertino, California overnight as Apple seeks to spur new upgrades in a slumping global smartphone market.

-"It's become so essential to people all over the world," Apple CEO Tim Cook said.

 The iPhone 11 features a 6.1-inch Retina display and powerful new camera capabilities, including a wide-angle lens for capturing more of the scene around you.